micw/docker-lxc/README.md

 * USE_LXCFS (default false): if true, mount [LXCFS](https://github.com/lxc/lxcfs) into the LXC container
     * :warning: May not work with systemd!
 * COPY_RESOLV_CONF (default true): if true, copy resolv.conf from docker container into the LXC container

+### Additional volumes

+* the directory /vol of the docker container is mounted with "rbind" into /vol on the LXC container
+* Every docker-volume that is mounted to /vol/something will appear as /vol/something on LXC

 ### Available distribution setup scripts